 Compulsory seat assignment: IZY, OUIGO.
 (They assign you a seat; you have no choice.)
 You have to catch the specific train as stated on the ticket.

 Optional seat reservation: ICE/IC/EC in/to/from/through Germany; seat reservation is optional in second class, included in first class.
-With Sparpreis tickets, you have to catch the particular ICE/IC/EC trains or IC bus as stated in the ticket; with Flexpreis tickets, you are not restricted to specific trains.
+With Sparpreis tickets, you have to catch the particular ICE/IC/EC trains as stated on the ticket; with Flexpreis tickets, you are not restricted to specific trains.
 (See also below.)

 If you are catching a high-speed train between France and Germany, check carefully if seat reservation is included or not.